 DID YOU KNOW?
 Science says expressing gratitude is good for your overall health.
 “It can lower blood pressure, improve immune function and facilitate more efficient sleep,” according to Robert Emmons, professor of psychology at UC Davis.
 It can even counteract stress by combating depression!

 Try to keep a gratitude section in your bullet journal, meditate or pray, or take a few minutes to practice some thankful yoga to unleash your calming endorphins.
-Make someone else’s day by starting a Cheer Chain in the Starbucks drive-thru.
+Make someone else’s day by leaving a particularly big tip for a server.
 Perform one of these 50 Acts of Gratitude to Others.
 Your stress level will thank you.

 I hope some of these holiday stress busters for moms will come in handy and would love to hear what works for you!
 If I can’t have a Wife of my own, I know I can always lean on awesome RCM Readers to give good advice.